-I wanted to write you on behalf of our entire family to say thank you for helping Carole get clean from her addiction to yaba.
-I will never forget when I came to Thailand and saw her all strung out on drugs.
+Dear Peter, I wanted to write you on behalf of our entire family to say thank you for helping Carole get clean from her addiction to yaba.
+I will never forget when I came to Thailand and saw her all strung out.
 She looked so terrible, it really broke my heart to see her that way.
 The worst part was that no one in the family had any idea of what was going on.
 No one even knew she was using drugs.

 Patient Recovery Stories: Overcoming an Addiction to Yaba

 My name is Carole and I am a 34 year old expat who was living in Thailand.
 Last year I tried yaba known by the Thai’s as the “crazy drug.”
 Yaba is an insane drug and I can’t believe I let myself get sucked into it.
 My neighbour offered it to me and said it gave her more energy and helped her to lose weight.
 I knew what it was when I took it, I’ll admit that.
 Don’t know what I was thinking, maybe I was just bored and wanted a little more excitement in my life.